Congressional Visits Days

 Board and Committee Congressional Visits Days

-Approximately once a year, TMS arranges for members of its leadership and other involved TMS members to visit the offices of U.S. congressional leaders and offer their expertise on science and technology issues.
+Approximately once a year, TMS arranges for members of its leadership and other involved TMS members to visit the offices of U.S. congressional leaders and key congressional committees to offer their expertise on science and technology issues.
+TMS leaders typically meet in person with six to eight offices and engage in dialogue about issues of importance to the materials community.

 Material Advantage Congressional Visits Days